saucelabs/elemental-next/frontend/docs/updated-tips/23-dynamic-pages/ruby.md

 ---
-title: '23: Dynamic Pages'
+title: "23: Dynamic Pages"
-id: '23-dynamic-pages-ruby'
+id: "23-dynamic-pages-ruby"
-contentUrl: "docs/updated-tips/dynamic-pages/23-dynamic-pages-ruby"
+contentUrl: "docs/dynamic-pages/23-dynamic-pages-ruby"
 sidebar_label: Ruby
 text: "Let's say you want to test some functionality of a web application but it loads things dynamically.
 You might think about using a hard-coded sleep (that you constantly tweak due to test failures) or you use a blanket timeout that you likely bump up to address test instabilities as well."
 number: 23
 publish_date: 2015-10-13
 last_update:
   date: 2023-02-28
 tags:
-  - 'dynamic pages'
+  - "dynamic pages"
-  - 'ajax'
+  - "ajax"
-  - 'javascript'
+  - "javascript"
-  - 'waiting'
+  - "waiting"
-  - 'explicit waits'
+  - "explicit waits"
 level: 2
 category:
-  - 'fundamentals'
+  - "fundamentals"
 language: ruby
 ---